jhzuo/jhzuo.github.io/_pages/about.md

 News
 ======
+- **Dec.
+2022**: Our work on variance-adaptive algorithm for probabilistic maximum coverage bandits is accepted to INFOCOM 2023.
 - **Sept.
 2022**: Our work on batch-size independent regret bounds for combinatorial bandits is accepted to NeurIPS 2022.
 - **Aug.
 2022**: I successfully defend my Ph.D. thesis!
 I will join Caltech/UMass as a joint postdoc this fall.
 - **Aug.
 2022**: Our work on hierarchical bandits for conversational preference elicitation is accepted to CIKM 2022.